AlliedToasters/llama-introspection/README.md

    - Did it detect BEFORE mentioning the concept?
    - Was the response coherent?

-## Anthropic Introspectio Paper Question
+## Anthropic Introspection Paper Question

 The paper tested random vectors as controls.
 Question: what if you simply *amplify* the model's natural activations (scale them up) instead of adding a semantic steering vector?
 Would that also trigger detection, suggesting the model is just detecting "loudness" in activation space rather than true introspection?